moliver28/research-handbook/content/handbook/engineering/architecture/design-documents/ci_job_token/_index.md

 token adheres to the [JWT](https://datatracker.ietf.org/doc/html/rfc7519) standard and contains a digital signature to ensure its authenticity.
-When the `CI_JOB_TOKEN` is presented to the API, the signature will be validated, and the request will be processed based on the token’s `scope` claim, which defines the permissions it carries.
+When the `CI_JOB_TOKEN` is presented to the API, the signature will be validated, and the request will be processed based on the token's `scope` claim, which defines the permissions it carries.

 This approach allows us to issue tokens with reduced access, even when the user